YOGA FOR SLEEP RECOVERY

 FIVE WEEK COURSE

 This is the teacher training that brings Yoga Therapy for Insomnia and Sleep Recovery to life.
-Live Online, and drawing from both Sleep Recovery + Yoga Therapy for Insomnia and Sleep Recovery, plus an online learning platform and detailed training manual, this course provides both the theoretical and practical training necessary to teach yoga classes, courses and one to ones for those experiencing sleep problems.
+Live Online, and drawing from both Sleep Recovery + Yoga Therapy for Insomnia and Sleep Recovery, plus an online learning platform and detailed training manual, this course provides both the theoretical and practical training necessary to teach yoga classes, courses and workshops for those experiencing sleep problems.
 Sessions will include asana, pranayama, meditation, marma points, and consultation on healthy sleep habits.
-You will learn to tailor what you offer to individual needs and to work with different body-mind sleep ‘types.’The emphasis of the course is on supporting healthy sleep through appropriate holistic yoga practices.
+You will learn to tailor what you offer to individual needs and to work with different body-mind sleep ‘types. ’The emphasis of the course is on supporting healthy sleep through appropriate holistic yoga practices.
 There will be opportunities for teaching practice, as well as an assessment on the final day.

 Each day will include a practice of the techniques being learnt, including asana (hatha and restorative), pranayama, meditation, and more so that you have direct experience of all the practices that you are offering to others.
 We will follow the sleep-wake guidance we will give to others in how we approach the training day.
 Many who take the course notice that their sleep improves whether they are ‘insomniac’ or not!